Subscribe to updates

 Scrutiny of the 2026/27 Draft Budget and Medium-Term Financial Strategy 2026/2031

-• Children & Young People's Scrutiny Panel: Reported that previously agreed savings had been delivered and they were satisfied with new invest-to-save measures for foster care allowances and care leaver accommodation.
-They noted concerns about some schools running a deficit and the separation of school financing from the General Fund.
+The Children & Young People's Scrutiny Panel reported that previously agreed savings had been delivered and they were satisfied with this.
+They noted a new budget pressure related to rising costs in certain areas and robust queries were raised about additional staff for subject access requests.
+Invest-to-save measures on foster care allowance increases and accommodation for care leavers were welcomed.
+The panel also highlighted concerns about some schools running a deficit, although these budgets were separate from the Council's General Fund.

 Update on the Local Government Settlement for 2026/27